-Policy years go from 7/31 to 7/31 and when a new policy year commences everyone starts fresh again.
+Policy years go from 9/30 to 9/30 and when a new policy year commences everyone starts fresh again.
 Claims count for the policy year of the occurrence and not the policy year of the claim.
-Therefore, if a person is insured at the time of the occurrence they are covered forever for that claim whether or not they are still insured at the time of the claim.
+Therefore, if a person is insured at the time of the occurrence they are covered forever whether or not they are still insured at the time of the claim.
 This is important as claims can arise after retirement or cessation of NASO membership.
 Coverages can change each year.